sdeck51/jekyll-now/_posts/2016-1-1-Convolutional_Neural_Network_Concepts.md

 # Validating/Testing

 Once you're able to feed data into a machine, you want to know how well it's performing.
 As I mentioned earlier you want to split up your data such that you have training data, validation data and/or testing data.
 We want to see how good our machine is, against both the training and the validation/test data.
 The ratio between the two will tell you if your model is training well or if you're overfitting the data.
 If you're overfitting then you'll see a low training error with a high validation/test error.
+There are different splits you can use.
+If you have enough data splits tend to side more towards high training percentage.
+The Imagenet competition for example splits data into 1,200,000 training, 50,000 validation, and 100,000 testing.
+In the segmentation tutorial the dataset that is used is split 20,000 training and 2,000 validation.
+There isn't a concrete ratio to use.
+Just make sure not to cross contaminate the sets.

+# Conclusion

+This covers the basics in understanding convolutional neural networks, how they work, and how to use them.
+In the tutorials we'll cover how to program a models, how to load model, as well as how to load weights into a build model.
+The tutorials will cover 3 applications of CNNS, namely classification, segmentation and feature detection.
+Each tutorial has step by step instructions explaining what we are implementing and how to implement it using Tensorflow.
+My hope is that people will be able to read through this, gain a sliver of understanding of CNNs, be able to follow along in the tutorials, and then improve on them or make your own netoworks!